miromax21/miromaxPod/Readme.md

 ```

 ##### map sending url query items
-> you can modify the elements of the request before you send it for the `first time`:=
+> you can modify the elements of the request before you send it for the `first time`:

 - check
 - filtering